SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 1. In Setup, type "Sharing" in the quick-find box in Setup and click on "Sharing Settings".

-2. In the Organization-Wide Defaults section, scroll down to ensure that Summit Events is set to Public Read/Write.
-If it is, <b>go to step 6.</b>
+2. In the Organization-Wide Defaults section, find Summit Events (towards the bottom) verify it is set to Public Read/Write.
+If it is, <b>skip to step 6.</b>

 3. If Summit Events is not set to Public Read/Write, click the "Edit" button.